ajayksri/hellogene/README.md

 # Implementation limitation
 - This is crude implementation.
-- There is no logging.
+- There is no logging, no error handling.
 - The web service is using json format, data objects are being transferred in json format.

 # Building rpm
 - clone the code on the machine using command - git clone git@github.com:ajayksri/hellogene.git
 - go to the base directory of source code
+- Install dev tools by looking at jenkins/deploy.sh
 - run command - sh build.sh
 - rpm will be available in dist directory